gobysec/GobyExtension/README.md

   }
 ```

-type：onError,When an error occurs in Goby, return the error-related data
+type：onError,when an error occurs in Goby, return the error-related data

 **New in 1.8.239+**